wp-plugins/football-pool/readme.txt

 * Added image for wrong answers to prediction table for questions.
 * Changed database table structure so naming convention is the same for all tables.
 * Bug fix: old values were shown after a save of a match or a question in the admin (cache is now flushed after a save).
+* Bug fix: the 'dynamic stop time' check did not work as it should, causing a prediction for a match not being saved to the database even though the match was still editable in the prediction form (thanks full1restart719 and BruceFeuillette for reporting the bug helping me with fixing the bug).
 * Bug fix: prediction form shortcode did not update values when used in a post (thanks BruceFeuillette for reporting the bug).
 * Bug fix: user selector widget did not work in WordPress installs with default permalink setting (thanks Tomas Jonsson to for reporting this).
 * Bug fix: ranking selector did not work in WordPress installs with default permalink setting (related to bug in user selector widget).